rffscghg/MimiRFFSPs.jl/README.md

 update_param!(m, :PopulationAggregator, :input_output_mapping, mapping.Output_Region) # Vector with length of input regions, each element matching an output region in the output_region_names parameter (and outputregions dimension)

 # Make SPs component `:population` variable the feed into the `:input` variable of the `PopulationAggregator` component
-connect_param!(m, :PopulationAggregator, :input, :SPs, :population)
+connect_param!(m, :PopulationAggregator, :input, :rffsp, :population)

 run(m)